alzohrah/iot_app/README.md

-### Analyze any picture using IBM watson and Node Red.
+### Check your heart pulse & body temperature and send an alerts when it goes danger from an IoT Device and display the data collected in real-time using Node Red.